WangHaiYang874/ABC22/meeting note.md

 ## TODOs

-- [ ] coupling prove on the CLT
+- [x] coupling prove on the CLT. failed attempt ❌.
-  - [ ] steins method
-  - [ ] fourier method
-  - [ ] discovered by goodman, but he is probably not the first one.
-  - [ ] if this is really new, you can publish as a note.
 - [ ] finish coupling of tau-leaping to gilespie.
 - [ ] non-ABC problem. simulating the unobserved times.
 ABC refers to the ABC chemical problems. bridge move.
-- [ ]